Torus actions on Alexandrov 4-spaces: Local structure of topological singular points

-In general, the set of topologically singular points $TS_X$ of an Alexandrov space $X$ may be wildly arranged.
-However, in the presence of an isometric $\soso$-action, $TS_X$ acquires more structure.
-We begin by pointing out that $TS_X$ is an invariant subset of $X$.
-Furthermore, recall that the codimension of $TS_X$ is at least $3$ (see \cite[Theorem 0.2]{Per}).
-Whence, for every $x\in TS_X$, $\dim G(x)\leq 1$.
-Based on this observation we split the set $TS_X$ into the disjoint union of the following subsets:
+In general, the set of topologically singular points $\Sing_X$ of an Alexandrov space $X$ may be wildly arranged in $X$.
+However, in the presence of an isometric $\soso$-action the set $\Sing_X$ acquires more structure.
+We begin by pointing out that since $\soso$ acts by isometries, then $\Sing_X$ is an invariant subset of $X$ under the action of $\soso$.

+Observe that $\Sing_X$ is invariant under the isometric action of $T^2$.
+We split the set $\Sing_X$ into the disjoint union of the following subsets:

-\subsection{Orbits of points in $TS_X$}
+\subsection{Orbits of points in $\Sing_X$}